nottrobin/docs/src/en/help-azure.md

 curl -L https://aka.ms/InstallAzureCli | bash
 ```

-!!!
-Note:
+[note]
 For instructions that cover installing Azure CLI on Microsoft Windows and
 Apple macOS, see Microsoft's [Install Azure CLI 2.0][azuretwoinstall]
 documentation.
+[/note]

 If the installer encounters any difficulties it will let you know.
 Examples
 include the inability to find your system's Python interpreter or missing